fourkitchens/dev2-playbooks/README.md

 ### 2) Modify the settings

 In vagrant/settings.yml:
-* Set the hostname correctly, for example dev.local.
+* Set the hostname correctly, for example local.dev.
 * Set memory requirements, etc.

 In etc/hosts: